charliecalvert/CloudNotes/Assignments/PristineVirtualBox.md

 **NOTE**: _You should select the option to reinitialize the MAC address.
 Every machine on the Internet needs a unique Mac address or conflicts may occur when using the network.
 If you forgot to click this option during install, you can do it later by choosing **Settings | Network | Advanced** from the VirtualBox menu before you launch your Lubuntu VM.
 (If necessary, close the VM, then select this menu option.)
 There is a blue doo-hickey that you can click to reinitialize the address.
 MAC addresses are meant to be unique.
 The DNS servers set up by the college allocate IP addresses based on the presence of a MAC address.
 If two VMs have the same MAC address, then the machine that logs on first will get on the Internet, but the second machine will usually get errors when it tries to access the Internet._

-After the file has been imported via the simple wizard, select the new item in VirtualBox and choose **Start** from the menu or icon bar.
+After the file has been imported via the simple wizard and the MAC address is updated, select the new item in VirtualBox and choose **Start** from the menu or icon bar.

 **NOTE**: _If you get an error about the network, this is usually because the network card on the system where I built the VM is different than the one on your current machine.
 You should be able to select all the default options to solve the problem.
 Just keep hitting enter, or clicking OK, or something similar, until the problem is resolved._

 **NOTE**: _You may get an error about the audio system when installing the OVA.
-You can ignore that message.
-If you get an error about the network card, just click the supplied link and accept the defaults._
+You can ignore that message._

 **NOTE**: _If you get a warning about USB drivers, this usually means that the Virtual Box Extension Pack is not installed.
 This could be due to a mistake by the Bellevue College IS department.
 If you have the rights, install them from [here](https://www.virtualbox.org/wiki/Downloads).
 To install, just double click on the download.
 If all else fails, go to **Settings | USB** for your VM and turn USB off for now._

 Our Pristine Lubuntu image is set up to have about 6GB of RAM.
 This is fine at school since we have 32 GB of memory on these machines.
 When using this image at home or on a laptop, however, you may need to change this setting.
 To do so, select **Settings | System | Motherboard | Base Memory.** Many machines have 4 GB of memory, so setting the memory to 2048 is acceptable, if a bit painful slow at times.

+If you are short on memory, try not to open too many big applications at once.
+The big memory hogs are things like:

+- Chrome or Chromium
+- Firefox
+- Atom
+- WebStorm

+You probably need at least a browser and WebStorm, so open them, and keep everything else closed.
+If WebStorm is proving too demanding, then choose Geany instead.
+It is a very good, very light weight editor.
+I believe, but am not sure, that Visual Studio Code is also more light-weight than WebStorm.

 ![Starting Lubuntu][slub]

 [slub]: https://s3.amazonaws.com/bucket01.elvenware.com/images/PristineBasics00.png

+- [Third Party Description of install process][tpova]

 ## Shutdown

 Two important warnings:

-- Don't close Lubuntu by clicking the **X** icon at the top left or right of the VM window.
-Instead, use the On/Off switch at the bottom right hand corner of the window, or choose **Logout** from the Start menu located in the bottom left of the VM window.
+- **Don't close Lubuntu by clicking the X icon at the top left or right of the VM window.** Instead, use the On/Off switch at the bottom right hand corner of the window, or choose **Logout** from the Start menu located in the bottom left of the VM window.
 - Don't try to put your computer to sleep while the Lubuntu VM is running.
 Instead, shutdown the VM and then close your laptop or perform some other action that puts your machine into a sleep state.

 It may appear at times as if you are getting away with violations of the above two rules, but eventually these bad habits will catch up with you.
 In particular, these actions can cause your local copy of your GitHub repository to be corrupted.
 Believe me, you don't want that to happen, particularly if you are new to Git.